Frequently Asked Questions

 What is the deadline for applying for admission and scholarships?

 WVU has a rolling admissions policy which means we do not have a specific deadline by which you must apply.
 The application review period for the fall semester begins September 15.
 Applicants are considered for and informed of admission on a first-come, first-served basis.
 We continue to admit students until the freshman class is full.
-To be eligible for scholarships from WVU, you must be admitted by February 1.
+To be eligible for merit scholarships from WVU, first-time freshmen must be admitted by May 1 for fall 2019.
 Certain scholarships have a mid-January deadline.
 Please visit the Undergraduate Scholarship Office for more details.

 How do I apply?